Setup 2 Ubuntu boxes in VirtualBox to communicate with each other

 $ sudo apt-get update $ sudo apt-get upgrade

-Once we have one box ready, we can clone it, so we don't have to go over the installation and basic configuration process with each one of the.
+Once we have one box ready, we can clone it, so we don't have to go over the installation and basic configuration process with each one.

 If you find all this work exhausting, you are right.
 Just remember, currently we are doing the initial configuration manually.
 Later on we'll be able to automate that part as well.
-For now however it might be better for you to do all the step manually so you better understand them and you'll be able to experiment with them
+For now however it might be better for you to do all the steps manually so you better understand them and you'll be able to experiment with them.

 Reduce memory allocation

 For this I had to shut down the linux box.
-Select the machine in the VirtualBox gui. click on Setup.
-Select the "System" tab, and adjuts the memory.
+Select the machine in the VirtualBox gui.
+Click on Setup.
+Select the "System" tab, and adjust the memory.

 Clone the VM